About the Doctor of Philosophy degree

 SOS 575: Sustainable Energy Research Seminar (1 credit)

-(Students take this course in four different semester terms for 1 credit hour each for a total of 4 credit hours).
 This is a seminar-based course for Sustainable Energy doctoral students focusing on research skills for transdisciplinary energy research.
-Students take the course over two years.
-Second-year students are expected to take on more of a leadership role in the class and to contribute more developed research presentations in the spring semester.
 The seminar has a different focus in the Fall and Spring.
 In the Fall, the course focuses on research methods.
 In the Spring, the course focuses on the process of generating research ideas and writing effective research proposals.

 SOS 589: Community of Scholars (1 credit)

-(Students take this course in two different semester terms for 1 credit hour each for a total of 2 credit hours).
-This seminar based course provides the opportunity to develop new skills, to foster cohort building, to interact with other students and faculty in the School of Sustainability, and to network and build support with the alumni network.
-Overseen by a faculty member it is primarily directed by the students.
-Although there is an overall structure, the specific content of the course varies each semester depending on the needs and interests of the students.
+This seminar provides the opportunity to develop new skills, to foster cohort building, to interact with other students and faculty in the School of Sustainability, and to network and build support with the alumni network.

 Have a question about the PhD in sustainable energy?